apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 2: [child[2]]
 ```

-For the example above with 4 JSON documents, this would be encoded in arrow as
+For the example above with 4 JSON documents, this would be encoded in Arrow as

 ```text